Quick Reference

 hanging on the wall of the Smith home. on the wall

-To the right: is a photograph of the chalk drawing The Road Home, the oil A Winter Afternoon and this chalk Mountain Meadow together hanging on the wall for a private exhibition in the home of Mr. & Mrs. Roger Smith of Gardner, MA, December, 1944.
+To the right: is a photograph of the oil The Road Home, the oil A Winter Afternoon and the oil Mountain Meadow together hanging on the wall for a private exhibition in the home of Mr. & Mrs. Roger Smith of Gardner, MA, December, 1944.
 The picture was taken by Woodward friend, educator and amateur photographer F. Earl Williams.
 Williams was once the principal of Gardner High School and so we believe he had something to do with arranging this rare exhibition of Woodward's paintings in a private residence.
-In all, 12 paintings and two chalk drawing were displayed.
+In all, 14 paintings and were displayed.
 Williams only photographed 11 of them that we know.
 The three missing photographs are New England Impressions*, Winter Farms, and From the North Window*.
-The paintings photographed are as follows in pairs: Portrait of a Shadow and From a Mountain Farm*, April Sun and Frost on the Window, A Winter Song* and The Big Chimney*, there is the chalk drawing The Road Home, the oil A Winter Afternoon and other chalk Mountain Meadow together and then Tranquility, and The Little Red Barn* as singles.
+The paintings photographed are as follows in pairs: Portrait of a Shadow and From a Mountain Farm*, April Sun and Frost on the Window, A Winter Song* and The Big Chimney*, The Road Home, the oil A Winter Afternoon and Mountain Meadow together and then Tranquility, and The Little Red Barn* as singles.

 And what an exhibition!
 Worthy of any New York or Boston Gallery, it featured a number of Woodward's most exhibited editorial paintings going back as far as 1935. [noted by asterisk*] Two of the paintings hanging at the exhibit, A Winter Song and New England Impression previously hung at the 1939 Golden Gate Exposition in San Francisco and the 1939 New York World's Fair respectively.